Dozens evicted from overpass homeless camp resettle in Turlock parks

 She thinks the city is trying get around the Appeals Court decision by making the parks as inhospitable as possible and nearly impossible for the homeless to comply with the city ordinances.

-Stevens said there are always a small group of people who bring negative attention to a large encampment but, for the most part, the people at Broadway Park are self policing and cleaning up after themselves.
+Stevens said there is always a small group of people who bring negative attention to a large encampment but, for the most part, the people at Broadway Park are self-policing and cleaning up after themselves.

 Stevens has been staying at Broadway Park with her boyfriend and three children in their Chevrolet Suburban since earlier this year.